HighOutputVentures/engineering-playbook/agile-development/03-card-management/01_STORY_CARD.md

 WHEN the admin tries to approve it
 THEN it should return an error
 ```

+## Terms
+1. It consists of a subject and a predicate.
+For example:
+  My patient is having a hard time.
+  The sky is blue.
+  User is frustrated.
 ## Resources
 1. https://www.atlassian.com/agile/project-management/user-stories
 2. https://stratejos.ai/blog/naming-task-bug-user-story-titles/